 Jallianwala Bagh Massacre: Causes & its Impact

-Jallianwala Bagh is a public garden in Amritsar famous for one of the most tragic yet landmark events in the history of India.
-This is where the Amritsar Massacre of 1919 took place.
+The Jallianwala Bagh massacre of 1919 in Amritsar as a "shameful scar" on British Indian history.
+It is also called as Massacre of Amritsar and one of the most tragic yet landmark events in the history of India.
 This massacre exposed the inhuman approach of the British when the British troop cold-bloodedly open fire into an unarmed crowd without any warning by General Dyer which had assembled at enclosed park for the public meeting that was banned.

 About 21 years later, on 13 March 1940, Udham Singh, an Indian revolutionary, shot Michael O’Dwyer dead who was the Lt.
 Governor of Punjab at the time of the Jalliawala Bagh massacre.
 The massacre aroused the fury of the Indian people and the government replied with further brutalities.
 People in Punjab were made to crawl on the streets.
 They were put in open cages and flogged.
 Newspapers were banned and their editors put behind the bars or deported.
 A reign of terror, like the one that followed the suppression of the revolt of 1857, was let loose.